NafisaKhan/Multilingual-RAG-System/README.md

 * requests: Used in app.py to send POST requests from Streamlit to the FastAPI backend.
 * pandas: Used in rag_evaluation.py to manage evaluation result storage and CSV export.
 * regex: Used in text_chunking.py and pdf_preprocessor.py for pattern matching and cleanup.
-* * tqdm:Used in main.py to show progress during processing.
+* tqdm:Used in main.py to show progress during processing.
-* numpy: Imported as a dependency for other libraries (FAISS).
+* numpy: Imported as a dependency for other libraries.

 # Sample Queries and Outputs: